beatak777/password-generator/README.md

 3. Navigate to project directory
 2. Open index.html in your browser
 3. Answer the questions and you will find your generated password.
-4. Copy and paste and save it for future purposes.
+4. Copy and paste your password and save it for future purposes.

 ##   <a name='Credits'></a>Credits